Elizabeth Holmes enters Texas prison to begin 11-year sentence for notorious blood-testing hoax

 As she begins her sentence, Holmes is leaving behind two young children — a son born in July 2021 a few weeks before the start of her trial and a 3-month old daughter who was conceived after a jury convicted her on four felony counts of fraud and conspiracy in January 2022.

-Holmes has been free on bail since then, most recently living in the San Diego area with the children's father, William “Billy” Evans.
+Holmes was free on bail up until Tuesday, most recently living in the San Diego area with the children's father, William “Billy” Evans.
 The couple met in 2017 around the same time Holmes was under investigation for the collapse of Theranos, a startup she founded after dropping out of Stanford University when she was just 19.

 While she was building up Theranos, Holmes grew closer to Ramesh, “Sunny” Balwani, who would become her romantic partner as well as an investor and fellow executive in the Palo Alto, California, company.